semaphoreci/docs/docs/examples/testflight-ios-app-distribution.md

 end
 ```

-For the whole process to work, make sure you've configured environment variables
+For the whole process to work, you need to configure the environment variables
 required for `match` and `pilot`.
 Namely, the URL for `match`'s certificate
-repository, the encryption password for it, and Apple ID for logging in to the
+repository, its encryption password, and the Apple ID for logging in to the
 Apple Developer portal and submitting a new build.
 This is described in detail
-in the _[Code signing for iOS projects][code-signing]_ guide.
+in the [code signing for iOS projects][code-signing] documentation.

-In your Semaphore CI/CD configuration, you can now use `bundle exec fatlane build` command in a job:
+In your Semaphore CI/CD configuration, you can now use `bundle exec fastlane build` command in a job,
+as shown below:

 ```yaml
 # .semaphore/semaphore.yml